-Personal protective equipment (PPE) protects the user against health and safety risks at work.
+Personal protective equipment (PPE) protects the user against health or safety risks at work.
 It includes different types of respiratory protective equipment (RPE), such as masks and respirators.

-PPE for protection against Coronavirus is generally only required for certain healthcare activities and for some other close contact services, such as beauty industry.
+PPE for protection against coronavirus is generally only required for certain healthcare activities.
 In a non-clinical setting, there is no need to provide different PPE than you would normally have provided before the outbreak started.